ztlevi/ML_101/ML_Questions.md

 ### Train with more data

-It won’t work every time, but training with more data can help algorithms detect the signal better.
-In the earlier example of modeling height vs. age in children, it’s clear how sampling more schools will help your model.
+It won't work every time, but training with more data can help algorithms detect the signal better.
+In the earlier example of modeling height vs. age in children, it's clear how sampling more schools will help your model.

-Of course, that’s not always the case.
-If we just add more noisy data, this technique won’t help.
-That’s why you should always ensure your data is clean and relevant.
+Of course, that's not always the case.
+If we just add more noisy data, this technique won't help.
+That's why you should always ensure your data is clean and relevant.

 ### Remove features

 Some algorithms have built-in feature selection.

-For those that don’t, you can manually improve their generalizability by removing irrelevant input features.
+For those that don't, you can manually improve their generalizability by removing irrelevant input features.

 An interesting way to do so is to tell a story about how each feature fits into the model.
-This is like the data scientist's spin on software engineer’s [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) technique, where they debug their code by explaining it, line-by-line, to a rubber duck.
+This is like the data scientist's spin on software engineer's [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) technique, where they debug their code by explaining it, line-by-line, to a rubber duck.

-If anything doesn't make sense, or if it’s hard to justify certain features, this is a good way to identify them.
+If anything doesn't make sense, or if it's hard to justify certain features, this is a good way to identify them.

 In addition, there are several [feature selection heuristics](https://elitedatascience.com/dimensionality-reduction-algorithms#feature-selection) you can use for a good starting point.

 ### Early stopping

-When you’re [training a learning algorithm iteratively](https://elitedatascience.com/machine-learning-iteration#model), you can measure how well each iteration of the model performs.
+When you're [training a learning algorithm iteratively](https://elitedatascience.com/machine-learning-iteration#model), you can measure how well each iteration of the model performs.

 Up until a certain number of iterations, new iterations improve the model.
-After that point, however, the model’s ability to generalize can weaken as it begins to overfit the training data.
+After that point, however, the model's ability to generalize can weaken as it begins to overfit the training data.

 Early stopping refers stopping the training process before the learner passes that point.